urbit/docs.urbit.org/content/guides/dev-tools/dbug-wrapper.md

 +++
-title = "Debugging Wrapper"
+title = "Using the Debug Wrapper" weight = 10
-weight = 42
 +++